BlockchainLabsNZ/rootcore-crowdsale/README.md

 ## Detailed description

 ### Overview of flow
 1. Deploy: The start time of the sale is set on the constructor.
-Presale starts PRESALE_DURATION (days) before that.
+Presale starts PRESALE_DURATION (set to 14 in code) (days) before that.
 2. The crowdsaleController deploys a SmartToken to be used by it.
-Token owner is set as to be the `CrowdsaleController.sol` deployed contract and transfer of tokens is disabled.
+Token owner is set as to be the the crowdsale contract itself (creator).
+Transfer of tokens is disabled on the constructor.
-3. Beneficiary address is also set on the constructor args.
+3. Beneficiary address is also set on the constructor.
 It should be a multi Sig wallet contract address.
 4. A manager account is also set at the `Managed.sol` constructor as msg.sender, the manager can add addresses to white list by calling the `addToWhitelist` function, and pause/unPause the sale as a safety measure.
-5. Contributors are provided with tokens immediately when executing the presale and the sale.
+5. Contributors are provided with tokens immediately when executing the presale and the sale functions.
 6. when sale ends, the token owner should be set to the Bancor changer smart contract that will be deployed.
 7. The Ether collected during the sale is transferred to the foundation multisig wallet. (beneficiary)
+8. The Tokens issued during the sale are transferred to the foundation multisig wallet. (beneficiary)
-8. After finalizing the sale (bounty rewards etc.) the token should be set as transferable by the token owner.
+9. After finalizing the sale (bounty rewards etc.) the token should be set as transferable by the token owner.

 During Presale: only white list addresses can contribute.
-During sale, whitelist accounts are allowed to transfer more than MAX_CONTRIBUTION
+During sale, whitelist accounts are allowed to transfer more than MAX_CONTRIBUTION Any contributor who whishes to either participate in pre-sale, or contibute more than MAX_CONTRIBUTION should go through a KYC process in which they should provide their address to be added to the whitelist.

-TODO: Pass token args to the CrowdSaleController constructor and not as constants.?

 ### Use of Bancor Protocol Contracts v0.3 (alpha)
 We use Bancor Protocol code for the most part of this project.